AyanRuzdan/cse-material/Concepts and Basics of C++ Programming.md

 }structVariable1;
 ```
 It is at **this** point that memory is set aside for the variable.
-> In a structure, variables are stored in a contiguous manner in the memory in the order in which they are declared.
+> **Note:** In a structure, variables are stored in a contiguous manner in the memory in the order in which they are declared.

 ### Union
 * A union is similar to a structure.